akerouanton/zbuild/docs/kind-php.md

 #### Healthcheck - `<healthcheck>`

-The `healthcheck` parameter can be used to preconfigure Docker healthcheck for this image.
+The `healthcheck` parameter can be used to preconfigure container healthcheck for this image.
 For php kind, it's either of type `fcgi` or `cmd`.
 See [here](generic-parameters.md#healthcheck) for more details about healthcheck parameter.

 The default healthcheck for php kind is: